bluesky/bluesky-spreadsheet/docs/source/index.rst

 This is an experimental library for using an Excel spreadsheet to enter parameters and metadata for executing data acquisition with bluesky.

+Using Excel for data and metadata entry has limitations, and given enough resources a proper database and GUI or web application is likely a better solution, but an Excel spreadsheet has proved to be a useful stepping stone for quickly prototyping a tool that makes users comfortable.

 Design requirements:

 * The user can add rows during execution.